zainzafar/react-native-firebase-graphql-template/SETUP.md

 #### Getting SHA Keys for Android

+#### Google Play Signing & Firebase SHA-1

+When distributing your Android app through Google Play (internal, closed, or production tracks), Google Play Console may re‑sign your APK/AAB with its own App Signing key.
+This means the SHA‑1 used by Play‑signed builds can differ from the one produced locally with your debug or release keystore.

+To ensure Firebase features (Google Sign‑In, Dynamic Links, FCM, etc.) work correctly in both local and Play‑distributed builds, you must add **all relevant SHA‑1s** to your Firebase project:

+1. Go to **Play Console → Select App -> Test and release -> App Integrity → App signing**.
+2. Copy the **SHA‑1 (and SHA‑256)** from the App Signing certificate section.
+3. In **Firebase Console → Project Settings → Your apps → Android app**, add these SHA‑1s in addition to your local debug/release SHA‑1s.
+4. Save and re‑download the updated `google-services.json` file if required.

+This way:
+- Local builds (debug/release keystore) continue to work.
+- Builds re‑signed by Google Play also authenticate properly with Firebase.

 Firebase requires SHA-1 or SHA-256 keys for Android apps to enable certain authentication features.

 **Notes:**